 My personal take: myViewBoard goes well beyond lesson presentation.
 Within the app, you can assign work, receive work submissions, facilitate group discussion, and even create quizzes to assess students.

 myViewBoard is a teaching tool that can be used just as effectively in the classroom as online.
-That makes it very compelling during the pandemic, where many more classes are being taught over the internet.
+That makes it very compelling during the pandemic when many more classes were taught over the Internet.
 A range of free companion apps allows students to view the whiteboard and interact with the class.

 The premium plan is free until mid-2021, so this is the perfect time to start using myViewBoard.
 After that date, it costs $59/year for each user (that is, each teacher, not each student), which is very reasonable.

 Overall, myViewBoard is easy to use—just think of it as a whiteboard with extra tools—and connecting to a class via a QR code or URL is simple.
 However, when using the software on a computer, I was sometimes required to use handwriting, which can be quite difficult using a mouse.
 Fortunately, that was rare.

 The official website offers a searchable support database with articles on all their products.
 You can contact the support team through a ticketing system.
 A community forum allows you to discuss the software with other users and the team.
 The company’s YouTube channel hosts dozens of video tutorials.

 - SMART Learning Suite is a suite of lesson creation and delivery software for SMART Board IFTs and is myViewBoard’s closest competitor.
 It includes both a desktop experience and a cloud-based online learning experience.